S. Korea reports 3 more possible community transmissions of mpox | Yonhap News Agency

 South Korea reported the first case of mpox on June 22 last year and four more cases through March.
 The first five cases were linked to overseas travel.

-But the recent eight infections that began April 8 were locally transmitted with no recent overseas travel history.
+But the recent 11 infections that began April 8 were locally transmitted with no recent overseas travel history.

 brk@yna.co.kr